trooiOS/swift_screen_utils/README.md

-# SwiftScreenUtils
+# SwiftUIScreenUtils

-This package helps developer to manage resizable UI in accors different iOS devices like iPhone or iPad.
+This package helps developer to manage resizable UI in SwiftUI project with different iOS devices like iPhone or iPad.

 Just need to set design screen size (XD/FIGMA/ANY-OTHER) at app initialization.

 ### Required

 ```swift